Narcan

 CompDrug can provide FREE NARCAN, thanks to funding provided by The Alcohol, Drug and Mental Health Board of Franklin County.
-We provide NARCAN Nasal Spray, the first FDA-approved nasal form of NARCAN.

 Please contact us at 614.224.4506 ext.
 350 or communityhealth@compdrug.org to receive Narcan and/or arrange Narcan education for your organization.